-The second rule of $on_sidetrack/1$ is an extra knowledge of the agent, that if an object Y is inside the pushed object X, then Y will be on the side track too.
+The second rule of $on{sidetrack}(Y)$ is an extra knowledge of the agent, that if an object Y is inside the pushed object X, then Y will be on the side track too.

 The goal $save_from(trolley)$ now succeeds with [divert(trolley), push(cart)] as its abductive solution.
-But the agent subsequently learned that a fat man, who was heavy enough, unbeknownst to the agent, was inside the cart: the agent updates its knowledge base with $heavy_enough(fat_man)$ and $inside(fat_man)$.
-As a consequence, this man was also on the side track and hit by the trolley, which can be verified by query $?-hit(trolley, heavy_man)$.
+But the agent subsequently learned that a fat man, who was heavy enough, unbeknownst to the

-In this scenario, a deliberate action of pushing was involved that consequently placed the fat man on the side track (verified by ?- $on_sidetrack(fat_man)$) and the man being hit by the trolley is instrumental to save the five people on the track (verified by the counterfactual "if the fat man had not been hit by the trolley, the five people would not have been saved").
-The agent may justify the permissibility of its action by arguing that it is admitted by DTE.
+In this scenario, a deliberate action of pushing was involved that consequently placed the fat man on the side track (verified by query $?-on_sidetrack(fat_man)$) and the man being hit by the trolley is instrumental to save the five people on the track (verified by the counterfactual "if the fat man had not been hit by the trolley, the five people would not have been saved").
+The agent may justify the permissibility of its action by arguing that it is admitted by the Doctrine of Triple Effect.
 In this case, the fat man being hit by the trolley is just a side-effect of the agent's action push(cart) in order to save the five people.
 This justification can be shown through reasoning on the counterfactual "if the fat man had not been pushed, then he would not have been hit by the trolley".
 In QUALM, checking the validity of this counterfactual amounts to fixing and updating the background context of the hypothetical action $push(fat_man)$ into the program, and performing a corresponding intervention to falsify it.
-This counterfactual is not valid wrt. the intervened modified program: the fat man would still have been hit by the trolley.
+This counterfactual is not valid with respect to the intervened modified program: the fat man would still have been hit by the trolley.
 That means, the fat man being hit by the trolley was not caused by the hypothetical action $push(fat_man)$, but instead by another cause.
 The agent may further support its argument by showing that indeed the action push(cart) is the cause for the man being hit by the trolley: the counterfactual "if the cart had not been pushed, then the fat man would not have been hit by the trolley" is valid given the abduced background context push(cart).

-Moral Updating.
-Moral updating (and evolution) concerns the adoption of new (possibly overriding) moral rules on top of those an agent currently follows.
+Moral Updating Moral updating (and evolution) concerns the adoption of new (possibly overriding) moral rules on top of those an agent currently follows.
 Such adoption often happens in the light of situations freshly faced by the agent, e.g., when an authority contextually imposes other moral rules, or due to some cultural difference.
 In [23], moral updating is illustrated in an interactive storytelling (using ACORDA), where the robot must save the princess imprisoned in a castle, by defeating either of two guards (a giant spider or a human ninja), while it should also attempt to follow (possibly conflicting) moral rules that may change dynamically as imposed by the princess (for the visual demo, see [24]).

-The storytelling is reconstructed in this paper using QUALM, to particularly demonstrate: (1) The direct use of LP updating so as to place a moral rule into effect; and (2) The relevance of contextual abduction to rule out tabled but incompatible abductive solutions, in case a goal is invoked by a non-empty initial abductive context, as shown in the third plot of the storytelling below (the content of this context may be obtained already from another agent, e.g., imposed by the princess).
-A simplified program modeling the knowledge of the princess-savior robot in QUALM is shown below, where fight/1 is an abducible predicate:
+The storytelling is reconstructed using QUALM, to particularly demonstrate: (1) The direct use of Logic Programming updating so as to place a moral rule into effect; and (2) The relevance of contextual abduction to rule out tabled but incompatible abductive solutions, in case a goal is invoked by a nonempty initial abductive context (the content of this context may be obtained already from another agent, e.g., imposed by the princess).
+A simplified program modeling the knowledge of the princess-savior robot in QUALM is shown below, where fight(G) is an abducible predicate, meaning 'fighting guard G':